aloktripathi1/hospital-management-system/README.md

-# 🏥 Hospital Management System
+# MediHub - Hospital Management System

 A simple web app for managing hospital appointments, doctors, and patients.